Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Getting-Started.md

 - Vertex animation, for example wind deformation of vegetation.
 - [Decals](Decal.md).
-- Vegetation, although you can use [mixed tracing](Override-Screen-Space-Reflection.md#mixed-tracing) to include it in ray traced reflections.
-HDRP considers vegetation separate from terrain.
+- Ray tracing is not compatible with the detail meshes and trees in the [Terrain system](https://docs.unity3d.com/Manual/script-Terrain.html).
+It is compatible with terrain geometry.
+To include detailed meshes and trees in ray traced reflections, use [mixed tracing](Override-Screen-Space-Reflection.md#mixed-tracing).
 - Volumetric [fog](Override-Fog.md).
 - [Tessellation](Tessellation.md).
 - Per-pixel displacement techniques such as parallax occlusion mapping, depth offset, and non-terrain height maps.